Q: Is MMSD part of the City of Madison?

 The treatment plant uses ultraviolet light to disinfect the treated water.
 It has been found that if the water is exposed to sunlight too soon, the sunlight can repair the damage that has been done to some microorganisms by the ultraviolet light.
 Since some of the treatment water is stored in the effluent tanks, the water needs to be protected from sunlight until it can be pumped out of the tanks.
 The aluminum domes provide that protection.

-When the District first began using ultraviolet light in 1984, white air-supported domes were installed over the effluent storage tanks.
-Those covers were replaced with black floating covers in 1995.
-Over the years those covers had deteriorated and needed to be replaced.
+When the District first began using ultraviolet light in 1984 supported domes where installed over the effluent storage tanks.
+Those covers were replaced with black floating cover in 1995.
+Over the years, the life expectancy of those covers had deteriorated and needed to be replaced.
 The aluminum domes are expected to have a useful life of at least 50 years.